 - Vendors and Ad Partners.
 We share information with vendors and ad partners for analytics and advertising related purposes.
 These parties may act as our service providers, or in certain contexts, independently decide how to process your information.
 For more information on advertising and analytics, see the “Analytics and Advertising” section below.

 - We share information among our affiliates and related entities.

 - Business Partners.
-We share information from business partners that offer co-branded services, products, or programs.
+We share information with business partners that offer co-branded services, products, or programs.
 We may, from time to time, contact you on behalf of external business partners about a particular offering that may be of interest to you.
 In those cases, your e-mail, name, address or telephone number may be transferred to the third party.